ancabarbulescu/introducere-in-github/README.md

 -->

 <details id=1 open>
-<summary><h2>Step 1: Create a branch</h2></summary>
+<summary><h2>Pasul 1: Creează un branch (o ramură)</h2></summary>

-_Welcome to "Introduction to GitHub"! :wave:_
+_Bun venit la "Introducere în GitHub"! :wave:_

-**What is GitHub?**: GitHub is a collaboration platform that uses [Git](https://docs.github.com/get-started/quickstart/github-glossary#git) for versioning.
+**Ce este GitHub?**: GitHub is a collaboration platform that uses [Git](https://docs.github.com/get-started/quickstart/github-glossary#git) for versioning.
 GitHub is a popular place to share and contribute to [open-source](https://docs.github.com/get-started/quickstart/github-glossary#open-source) software.
 <br>:tv: [Video: What is GitHub?](https://www.youtube.com/watch?v=w3jLJU7DT5E)

-**What is a repository?**: A [repository](https://docs.github.com/get-started/quickstart/github-glossary#repository) is a project containing files and folders.
+**Ce este un repository?**: A [repository](https://docs.github.com/get-started/quickstart/github-glossary#repository) is a project containing files and folders.
 A repository tracks versions of files and folders.
 <br>:tv: [Video: Exploring a repository](https://www.youtube.com/watch?v=R8OAwrcMlRw)

-**What is a branch?**: A [branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch) is a parallel version of your repository.
+**Ce este un branch?**: A [branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch) is a parallel version of your repository.
 By default, your repository has one branch named `main` and it is considered to be the definitive branch.
 You can create additional branches off of `main` in your repository.
 You can use branches to have different versions of a project at one time.

 On additional branches, you can make edits without impacting the `main` version.
 Branches allow you to separate your work from the `main` branch.
 In other words, everyone's work is safe while you contribute.
 <br>:tv: [Video: Branches](https://www.youtube.com/watch?v=xgQmu81G1yY)

-**What is a profile README?**: A [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) is essentially an "About me" section on your GitHub profile where you can share information about yourself with the community on GitHub.com.
+**Ce este un profile README?**: A [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme) is essentially an "About me" section on your GitHub profile where you can share information about yourself with the community on GitHub.com.
 GitHub shows your profile README at the top of your profile page.

 ### :keyboard: Activity: Your first branch